cs-j/opa-service/README.md

 # Guide

-To run this project, compile the `whatever.go` file with `go build whatever.go` and then run the compiled executable with `./whatever`.
+To run this project, compile the `main.go` file with `go build main.go` and then run the compiled executable with `./main`.